Dodgers–Yankees rivalry: A new team in town, new stadiums built, Subway Series established

 At the dawn of the 20th century, the American League was in its infancy, and one of its charter franchises was the original Baltimore Orioles, was replaced by a franchise in New York.
 The league, however, recognized that it required a presence in New York City, the country's largest market, in order to survive.
 Hence, it moved the Orioles to New York, which was already the home of two National League franchises, the Brooklyn Dodgers and New York Giants.
 The new team was eventually called the New York Highlanders due to their home field being Hilltop Park from 1903 to 1912.

 After the Highlanders allowed the Giants to play at Hilltop Park when the latter's home stadium, the Polo Grounds, was undergoing reconstruction from a fire, the Giants invited the Highlanders to share the Polo Grounds with them.
 Since the Highlanders were no longer playing at higher elevations, they changed their name to the New York Yankees.
 The Dodgers also opened up their new field, Ebbets Field, in Brooklyn.
 Their opening game at the stadium was an exhibition game against the Highlanders on April 5, where future Yankee manager Casey Stengel had the game-winning hit for the Dodgers.
 The Highlanders would officially be called the Yankees later that year.

 In 1920, the Giants notified the Yankees that they would have to find a new stadium of their own for the 1921 season.
 The Giants rescinded that eviction notice and allowed the Yankees to stay until the end of the 1922 season, when the Giants renovated the Polo Grounds and increased seating capacity from 38,000 to 50,000.
-Before that however, the 1921 World Series between the Giants and Yankees became the first Subway Series, as match-ups between the Dodgers and the Giants were not referred to as Subway Series.
-After losing to the Giants in that World Series and again the following year, the Yankees moved across the Harlem River to the original Yankee Stadium in the Bronx, where they captured their first World Series from the Giants in 1923.
+The following year, the Yankees moved across the Harlem River to the original Yankee Stadium in the Bronx.